mzen17/WriterCMS/README.md

 Why not use one of the above instead of creating?

-- Most do not think of each page as an individual document.
+- Most do not think of each page as an individual document, and lack features for pages (e.g, word count per page)
-- Peformance issues on those with individual pages.
+- Peformance issues on those with individual pages. (not good for >300 pages)
-- Propertiary Software that requires either WiFi, or payment.
+- Propertiary Software that may require payment and have a very crappy extension API.

-Pre-defined limitations (Before Implementation)
-- Useless for anything that is "pageless" in a sense, where pages don't mean anything.

 ## Current Status
 MVP state.
-Do not use in production unless in a private network with a firewall.
+Do not use in production unless in a private network with a firewall for local users such as family, friends, etc, whom you have a trustful relationship.

 Very unsecure.

 - Createusers endpoint can be spammed to flood database and prevent normal users
-- Pages may be returned to people who don't own them by modifying front end.
+- Pages may be returned to people who don't own them by modifying front end (haven't confirmed, but this problem has appeareed in many of the APIs during testing).
 - Bucket and page endpoints can be flooded to waste storage

 Other problems